streamlit/docs/content/streamlit-cloud/get-started/deploy-an-app/connect-data-sources/stable-outbound-ip-addresses.md

 # Stable outbound IP address

 Has your IT team requested IP addresses to allowlist within your organization's internal network?
-Good news — we have four stable outbound IP addresses that you can share with your team! 🎉
+Good news — we have six stable outbound IP addresses that you can share with your team! 🎉

 ## Connecting to private data sources